SqrtNegInf/Rosettacode-Raku-Smoke/ReadMe.md

 Using a small set of Perl 5 programs I wrote, which are [here](./bin).

-Why are these written in Perl 5 not Perl 6?
-In my defense, when I first started I didn't know Perl 6 that well.
-Plus, 6 wasn't always working 100%, so the tools might not have been reliable.
+Why are these written in Perl 5 not Raku?
+In my defense, when I first started I didn't know Raku that well.
+Plus, Raku wasn't always working 100%, so the tools might not have been reliable.

 ## To-Do